The selectable part – born in 1988 or later

 If you want to, you can move your money from one insurer to another, or to another form of savings with the same insurer.
 To move your money please contact our Customer Service at +46 (0)20-51 50 40.

-If your State employment ends
+If your government employment ends

-If your State employment ends, your employer will stop paying in money to the selectable portion.
+If your government employment ends, your employer will stop paying in money to the selectable portion.
 The money you have earned, however, will remain with the insurer managing your money until it is time for you to retire.

 The money is paid out every month for as long as you live.
 To start taking out your money, you contact the insurer that is managing it.
 If you have not made a selection, your money is with Kåpan Pensioner; contact them to start taking out your money.
 If you have not started taking out your pension within three years of turning 67, you money will be paid out to you automatically.

-The selectable portion in brief
+The selectable part in brief

 - You can choose which insurer will manage your money.